Tommy-Burns/alx-low_level_programming/0x0A-argc_argv/README.md

-#This directory is for ardc, argv in C and contains the following programs :
+#This directory is for argc, argv in C and contains the following programs :

 0-whatsmyname.c prints a programs name followed by a new line